mapattacker/aws/docs/aws-infra.md

 ## Regions

 Region is a cluster of data centers, or Availability Zones.
 We should choose regions based on the following, with compliance being the priority.

+AWS Regions are independent from one another.
+This means that your data is not replicated from one Region to another, without your explicit consent and authorization.

 | Considerations | Desc |
 |-|-|